 18. Influencer Collaboration

-Using influencers to increase visibility and audience size, promote a product, or simply connect with their audience has been done by a number of businesses.
+A number of businesses have used influencers to increase visibility and audience size, promote a product, or simply connect with their audience.
 Hip glasses brand Warby Parker saw a good amount of success last year teaming up with artistic influencers on Instagram.
 In fact, the company attributes their $2 billion valuation to their use of influencers on social.

 19. Word-of-Mouth Marketing